Go to Polygence Scholars page

 Abstract or project description

-Amidst the synthetic opioid epidemic of the early 2000s emerged a lesser-known side effect, Opioid-Induced Hyperalgesia (OIH).
-Individuals consume opioids to attenuate pain.
-However, OIH is the paradoxical effect of an individual consuming opioids and instead experiencing increased pain sensitivity.
-OIH is so understudied its prevalence remains unknown by researchers, in efforts to determine possible causes and explanations, the research design was a comprehensive literature review.
-This review found links among glial cell activation, neuropeptides, and dorsal root ganglion (DRG), a hub of sensory neurons at the top of the spinal cord.
-In response to the stress of being under the influence of opioids, glial cells in the DRG activate.
-Glial cell activation can lead to the dysregulation of nociceptive neuropeptides in the DRG that contribute to an increased perception of pain.
+Amidst the synthetic opioid epidemic of the early 2000s emerged a lesser-known side effect, opioid-induced hyperalgesia (OIH).
+Opioids are medicinally used to attenuate pain.
+However, OIH is the paradoxical effect of an individual consuming opioids and instead experiencing increased sensitivity to certain painful stimuli.
+OIH is understudied and its prevalence remains unknown.
+In effort to determine possible causes and explanations for OIH, a comprehensive literature review was conducted.
+This review identified relationships among OIH, glial cell activation, neuropeptides, and the dorsal root ganglion, a hub of sensory neurons at the top of the spinal cord.
+Glial cells in the dorsal root ganglion activate in response to the stress of being under opioid influence.
+Glial cell activation then leads to the dysregulation of nociceptive neuropeptides in the dorsal root ganglion that contribute to an increased perception of pain.
 The findings demonstrate a mechanism by which neuropeptides and glial cells interact and contribute to pain development.
-In doing so, insights into potential therapeutic targets for OIH, other hyperalgesic conditions, and even chronic pain management can be extrapolated.
-Future research should focus on exploring these pathways in detail to develop novel, non-opioid pain treatments to end the devastating effects of OIH.
+This mechanism provides potential therapeutic targets for OIH, other forms of hyperalgesia conditions, and chronic pain management strategies.
+Future research should focus on exploring these pathways in detail to develop novel, non-opioid pain treatments that eliminate the devastating effects of OIH.